NotePlan/plugins/jgclark.Reviews/README.md

 This updates this project's @reviewed() date, and jumps to the next project to review.
 If there are none left ready for review it will show a congratulations message.

 ### `/completeProject`
-This add an #archive tag, and a @completed(date) mention to the metadata line (by default line 2) of the open project note, removes the project/area from the review list, and offers to move it to the NotePlan Archive area.
+This add an #archive tag, and a @completed(date) mention to the metadata line of the open project note, removes the project/area from the review list, and offers to move it to the NotePlan Archive area.

+### `/cancelProject`
+This add an #archive tag, and a @cancelled(date) mention to the metadata line of the open project note, removes the project/area from the review list, and offers to move it to the NotePlan Archive area.

 ## Configuration
 These commands require configuration.